For every successful love experience,

 often believe that the other is the most guilty and that they are the real

 victims.
 Both may be shocked and defensive when their once-beloved partners accuse them of

 bargaining and depression?
 Have you described an ex-partner as abusive, evil or a psychopath?

-Has an ex-partner tried to damage you and your
+Do you suspect that an ex-partner damaged you and your

 reputation - even years later?